Market Review: Completed

 This report looks at:

-- the state of retail competition
+- the state of retail competition over the past year (Chapters 1 to 6)

 To assess the effectiveness of retail competition, the review employs a structure-conduct-performance framework.
 This framework uses a range of metrics to assess how the structure of the market influences the conduct of the participants and the outcomes that customers and participants achieve from the market.